Accelerating Spectral Clustering on Quantum and Analog Platforms: Conclusion

 \section{Conclusion}

 We propose a first-of-a-kind quantum-analog hybrid algorithm to cluster large-scale graphs.
 The algorithm contains two components that are sequentially applied.
 In the first component, we simulate wave dynamics on a graph using analog (discretized dynamics) or quantum (continuous dynamics) computers.
 Both analog and quantum platforms accelerate the computations by a polynomial factor.
 However, we expect fault-tolerant quantum computers to provide a significant advantage over analog computers for the task of simulating wave dynamics due to their inherent lack of discretization error, which provides a key advantage of robustness for large graphs.
 In the second component, we analyze the data from the wave dynamics step using dynamic mode decomposition on analog platforms.
 In this step, we achieve polynomial speedups over digital computers, arising from the $\mathcal{O}(1)$ complexity of matrix-vector multiplication on analog computers.
 Overall, we accelerate the existing $\mathcal{O}(N^3)$ complexity on digital computers to $\mathcal{O}(N)$ by using the combination of quantum and analog platforms.
-We demonstrate our proposed algorithm on diverse benchmark datasets, including the Zachary Karate club example, Twitter interaction networks, and random graphs.
+We demonstrate our proposed algorithm on diverse benchmark datasets, including the Zachary Karate club example, Twitter interaction networks, Facebook social circles, and random graphs by reproducing the clusters in these graphs with over $98\%$ accuracy.
+The error rate is due to the non-native simulation of the Schr\"odinger dynamics and expected to be rectified when running these computations on quantum devices.
+However, in practice, the devices will have an error rate that will influence the accuracy of the approach.
+Performing sensitivity analysis of the approach concerning error rates in the analog and quantum portions of the computation is subject to future work.

 As both of the computing paradigms mature, we expect our method to become increasingly attractive for practical applications.
 Currently, quantum computers are limited in the number and fidelity of qubits.
 Similarly, analog devices are still under development and exist only as experimental prototypes.
 Consequently, we have used classical emulators for both platforms to perform the above experiments.